 Forgive us ahead of time if we get a little technical in this post.
 It’s sometimes difficult to talk about such concepts without sounding like a lawyer…especially because we are lawyers…but I think you know what we mean.
 Hey, we don’t expect you to read an article and suddenly understand these concepts.

 We are providing you with general information about the Brown Formula but real questions and actual advice can only come when you speak to an experienced family law attorney.
+Do not rely on this article for your specific situation.

 Now, back to the lawyer talk thing…